ssbcb/Nextstrain_Quick_Start_Guide/README.md

   7. [Data Sharing via GitHub](https://nextstrain.org/community/)
   8. [Nextstrain CLI](https://docs.nextstrain.org/projects/cli/en/stable/)

-# 13. errors and solutions:
+# 12. errors and solutions:
-  Here we share some of the error faced and how to solve them (emoji)
+  Here we share some of the error faced and how to solve them :nerd_face: :ok_hand:
   - error:
 ```
     Error in rule calculate_epiweeks: